rubocop/ruby-style-guide/README.md

   names.select { |name| name.start_with?('S') }.map(&:upcase)
   ```

-  Some will argue that multiline chaining would look OK with the use of {...},
+  Some will argue that multi-line chaining would look OK with the use of {...},
   but they should ask themselves - is this code really readable and can the
   blocks' contents be extracted into nifty methods?